A structure-preserving semi-implicit four-split scheme for continuum mechanics

 Instead, for $\tau_2 \to 0$ and the $\theta_2$ used in this paper, which is different from \cite{GPRmodel} and which leads to a \textit{linear} relaxation source term in the equation for $\J$, the heat flux $q_k$ tends to

 hence retrieving the compressible Navier-Stokes-Fourier equations, with shear viscosity $ \mu = \frac{1}{6} \rho_0 c_s^2 \tau_1 $ and thermal conductivity \mbox{$ \lambda = \rho T c_h^2 \tau_2 $}.

-In the numerical scheme, we will use also the governing equation for the metric tensor, instead of solving for the distortion field directly.
+In the numerical scheme, we will also make use of the governing equation for the metric tensor as auxiliary quantity, since it will allow us to obtain a linearly implicit scheme in the strain relaxation source term that is asymptotically consistent with the Navier-Stokes equations in the stiff relaxation limit when $\tau_1 \to 0$.
 It can be derived from \eqref{eqn.deformation} and reads

 while it is sometimes more convenient to use the equation for the specific thermal impulse rewritten as

 In the following we introduce three characteristic Mach numbers which induce the different scales in the system.
 The first is the classical acoustic Mach number